GSA-TTS/identity-site/README.md

 make setup
 ```

+To run locally in conjunction with [`identity-style-guide`](https://github.com/18F/identity-style-guide/), run the following commands:

+0. In the `identity-style-guide` directory, run `npm link`.
+This will create a symlink that will make changes to this repo accessible in `identity-site`

-To start serving the site locally in development:
+Then, to start serving the site locally in development:

 ```
 make run
 ```

+This will start multiple processes that will watch for changes in your local `identity-style-guide` repository.

 To run specs: